 It comes with a lot of thoughtful features infused into the layout.
 This includes a nicely-appointed kitchen.

 Among its key features is a cassette toilet located right near the door.
-The 5-gallon blackwater tank was designed to be easy to slide out and drain for quick disposal.
+The 5-gallon blackwater tank was designed to slide out and drain for quick disposal easily.

 Frequently Asked Questions